Pratham1812/resume_maker/README.md

 ```

 Navigate to http://127.0.0.1:8000/
-fill in the form with necessary details...
+fill in the form with necessary details... and wait for your download to start extract the zip file generated and here is your very own resume

-and VOILA